msoftware/session-library/README.md

 # PHP Session Library

+Version 1.1.0
+Add new functions 'getSessionIds' and 'deleteSession' to SessionContainer.

+Version 1.0.1
+Fix in composer.json

+Version 1.0.0
+First Version of PHP Session Library

 This session library is designed for PHP Applications without http interface.
 It can be uesed if you have a running PHP service and you need to handle multiple sessions.